SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 There are three basic forms of an operator declaration, one for each fixity.
-The fixity of the operator is specified by including the contextual keyword ``infix``, ``prefix``, or ``postfix`` between ``operator`` and the name of the operator.
+The fixity of the operator is specified by including the context-sensitive keyword ``infix``, ``prefix``, or ``postfix`` between ``operator`` and the name of the operator.
 In each form, the name of the operator can contain only the operator characters defined in :ref:`LexicalStructure_Operators`.